proycon/folia/docs/source/dependency_annotation.rst

 :Layer Element: ``<dependencies>``
 :Span Role Elements: ``<dep>`` (``DependencyDependent``), ``<hd>`` (``Headspan``)
 :Required Attributes:
 :Optional Attributes: * ``xml:id`` -- The ID of the element; this has to be a unique in the entire document or collection of documents (corpus).
-All identifiers in FoLiA are of the `XML NCName <https://www.w3.org/TR/1999/WD-xmlschema-2-19990924/#NCName>`_ datatype, which roughly means it is a unique string that has to start with a letter (not a number or symbol), may contain numers, but may never contain colons or spaces.
+All identifiers in FoLiA are of the `XML NCName <https://www.w3.org/TR/1999/WD-xmlschema-2-19990924/#NCName>`_ datatype, which roughly means it is a unique string that has to start with a letter (not a number or symbol), may contain numbers, but may never contain colons or spaces.
 FoLiA does not define any naming convention for IDs.
                       * ``set`` -- The set of the element, ideally a URI linking to a set definition (see :ref:`set_definitions`) or otherwise a uniquely identifying string.
 The ``set`` must be referred to also in the :ref:`annotation_declarations` for this annotation type.
                       * ``class`` -- The class of the annotation, i.e. the annotation tag in the vocabulary defined by ``set``.
                       * ``processor`` -- This refers to the ID of a processor in the :ref:`provenance_data`.
 The processor in turn defines exactly who or what was the annotator of the annotation.